Home / Recipes / Chocolate Recipes / Chocolate Whoopie Pies Recipe

 1 cup (240 g) buttermilk

-• Use a medium cookie scoop (aff link) to portion dough onto prepare baking sheets.
+• Use a medium cookie scoop to portion dough onto prepare baking sheets.
 You want to make sure you're leaving enough room (about 2″) between each cake so they can spread.
 I wouldn't do more than 5 on a baking sheet at a time, just to be safe.

 • Bake for 9-11 minutes, or until the tops spring back when touched.